dansmyers/IntroToCS/Projects/6-Final_Project/README.md

 *Early Morning River Scene*, Harold Newton (ca. 1978)

 Newton was one of the "Florida Highwaymen", a group of mostly self-taught African-American artists active in the area around Fort Pierce in the mid-20th Century.
-Most of the Highwaymen paintings were made quickly on non-standard materials and sold by the side of the road.
-They primarily painted Florida landscapes, often with unrealistically vibrant colors.
+The Highwaymen primarily painted Florida landscapes, often with unrealistically vibrant colors.
+Their paintings were made quickly with non-standard materials and sold by the side of the road.

 ## Due Saturday, 12/14 (last day of finals)